martinus/map_benchmark/README.md

    ```
    git submodule add -b master https://github.com/rigtorp/HashMap.git rigtorp__HashMap
    ```
-2. Create a directory in `src/map/` with a file `Hash.h`.
+2. Create a directory in `src/maps/` with a file `Map.h`.
 See the others for example.

 # Maps I couldn't add